tuist/tuist/docs/usage/up.md

----
-description: >-
-  Learn how to define your project's dependencies and let Tuist set things up for you.
----

 # Up

 Xcode projects often have dependencies with system tools like [SwiftLint](https://github.com/realm/SwiftLint), [Carthage](https://github.com/Carthage/Carthage), or [Sourcery](https://github.com/krzysztofzablocki/Sourcery).
 Those are dependencies that need to be installed/pulled and properly configured in the developer environment for the project to run.